practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/README.md

 ## Installation tips

-I just ran the _./install.sh_ script of the (unzipped) tarball file _fpc-3.2.2.x86_64-linux.tar_ with my normal Linux user.
+I just ran the _./install.sh_ script of the (unzipped) tarball file _fpc-3.2.2.x86_64-linux.tar_ as seen here: https://www.freepascal.org/download.html with my normal Linux user.

 It will ask the user a couple of questions for the desired configuration.
 I installed Free Pascal into my home directory.

 Then I added line _export PATH="$HOME/fpc-3.2.2/bin:$PATH"_ to my _~/.bashrc_ configuration file, which I then activated with: _$ source ~/.bashrc_